jmacdonald/amp/documentation/pages/usage.md

 Unless you've specified file paths when running Amp, you'll be greeted with a splash screen.
 You can find and edit files in open mode, by hitting `Space`.

+## Saving Files

+After editing your file before saving your mode indicator will turn orange.
+Press `s` to save and it will turn grey.

 ### Searching for Files

 Amp's file finder is a little different than most.
 Rather than using a string fuzzing algorithm to match file paths against the query, it uses string fragments.
 Instead of typing full words, use fragments of the path name, separated by spaces: